 All of a sudden it’s June!
 Are any of you out there in my boat — both excited and leery at the thought of another school year ending and a wide expanse of days ahead to fill with…well…whatever floats that boat we’re in?
 As much as I love watching my kids enjoy their free time by figuring out how to entertain themselves, it’s an absolute must for me to have some fun days out planned to anticipate.
-Here are some FREE outing ideas to whip out for your own family in the month of June:
+Here are the best FREE outing ideas to whip out for your own family in the month of June in the Twin Cities:

-Minneapolis, St Paul and many of the surrounding ‘burbs offer movies under the stars starting in June.
+Minneapolis, St Paul and many of the surrounding ‘burbs offer movies under the stars in community parks starting in June.
 Bring a blanket or your camp chairs, a picnic dinner and a dose of bug spray to best enjoy family-friendly flicks al fresco.
-As a bonus, if you click through to our list of parks, you’ll also find the scoop on free summer movies in the theaters.
+As a bonus, if you follow the link to our list of parks, you’ll also find the scoop on free summer movies in the theaters.

 You don’t have to look far to find a free spot to take a dip in the Twin Cities.
 Starting early June, the following beaches beckon to little swimmers and charge no vehicle fee or admission: